gregorias/nvim-mapper/README.md

     }
     ```

-> Note that nvim-mapper needs to be one of the first plugins to load, if you
+> Note that nvim-mapper needs to be one of the first plugins to load if you
 > want to use it to define your keymaps in the other plugins configuration
 > functions.